w0006887/modules/0408/mdModule.md

 After each revision, click "Commit Change" so that the revision is tracked *along the forked branch*.
 This means the revision does not make it to the `MAIN` branch for everyone to see.
 While changes are being made to a forked branch, the `MAIN` branch can also have its own revisions.

+### Forking with the intention to merge

 A forked branch can remain forked forever.
 Typically, however, a forked branch is *merged* with the main branch once the changes are finalized.
 This allows the contribution to be shared with the general user base.

 When a forked branch is ready to be merged to the `MAIN` branch, click "Create pull request".
 This notifies the owner of a repository about the availability of a forked branch to be merged.
 In a "pull request," be descriptive of what the fork is about.

 Fork/pull is better than using "Issues."
 Fork/pull only needs the manager of the repository to *verify* the changes before merging to the `MAIN` branch.
 This is the most effective way to contribute to OER content.
 However, unlike the previous approaches, fork/pull does require the contributor to be comfortable editing content in Markdown (or whatever the source language is).

+### Forking permanently

+A learner may want to create a fork permanently to incorporate the learner's own notes and annotations.
+At the same time, the learner may also want to get the latest updates to the original document.
+This can be done entirely using the GitHub web interface.

+* The learner creates the initial fork.
+* The learner updates this forked branch with annotations and notes.
+* When the main branch is updated, the learner use "Sync fork" to incorporate non-conflicting updates from the main branch.

 ## Cloning (importing)